 Food provides energy (calories) and nutrients we need to survive: essential amino acids in protein, essential fatty acids in fat, and dozens of vitamins and minerals our bodies can’t make on their own.

 Although our bodies are driven to eat in order to meet these nutritional needs, we often eat for other reasons, too.

 - Emotional eating: Eating our feelings — it’s something most of us have done at one time or another.
 Also known as stress eating, emotional eating can range from consuming a pint of ice cream after a breakup to frequently reaching for food to relieve anxiety, sadness, boredom, or anger.29

 - Food addiction: Although some experts question whether this is truly an “addiction,” there are people who constantly crave specific foods and find it nearly impossible to stop eating them once they’ve started.
 This feeling isn’t limited to those who are overweight.
-However, overweight people who score high on the Yale Food Addiction Scale have a much stronger response to food cues than people of similar weights with lower food addiction scores.30 For many of us, eating sweets and highly-processed carbohydrates is what triggers cravings and drives us to continue eating beyond fullness.31
+However, overweight people who score high on the Yale Food Addiction Scale have a much stronger response to food cues than people of similar weights with lower food addiction scores.30 For many of us, eating sweets and highly-processed carbohydrates or carb-fat combinations are what trigger cravings and drives us to continue eating beyond fullness.31

 But eating for reasons besides nourishment isn’t always a negative thing.
 We also eat to celebrate, to strengthen ties to our cultural heritage, and to be in fellowship with others.

 6. How does social media affect our views about body size and diet?

 Many people have a “dream” clothing size or weight.
 And, for many of us, that “dream” body is smaller than the body we have now, regardless of our current size or shape.